-After installing or replacing the lens unit, press either the HOME button on the main unit or the INFO/L-CALIB. button while pressing the CTL button on the remote control to carry out [CENTER LENS]. (→ page 16, 55) By carrying out [CENTER LENS], the adjustment range of the lens shift is calibrated.
+After installation or replacement of the lens, be sure to perform [CENTER LENS] by pressing and holding the HOME button on the projector cabinet for at least two seconds. ( $\rightarrow$ page 16, 57) By carrying out [CENTER LENS], the adjustment range of the lens shift is calibrated.
 Contact your dealer to install and replace the lens unit.